krivenko/libcommute/doc/loperator/state_vector.rst

   .. function:: basis_mapper(std::vector<sv_index_type> const& \
                              basis_state_indices)

-    Build a mapping from a list of basis states :expr:`basis_state_indices` to their positions within the list.
+    Build a mapping from a list of basis states :var:`basis_state_indices` to their positions within the list.

     .. code-block:: cpp